binaryage/totalfinder-web/acknowledgements.md

     * included with this distribution is covered by the same copyright terms
     * except that the holder is Tim Hudson (tjh@cryptsoft.com).
     *
-    * Copyright remains Eric YoungÕs, and as such any Copyright notices in
+    * Copyright remains Eric Young's, and as such any Copyright notices in
     * the code are not to be removed.
     * If this package is used in a product, Eric Young should be given attribution
     * as the author of the parts of the library used.